Ellestial/100-days-of-code/r1-log.md

 **Thoughts**: Learned a few things from yesterday's challenge.
 I feel like that challenge and today's are both very relevant.
 I was able to have the scrollbar move on mousedrag by adding a boolean that changes to true on mousedown, and then a mousemove event that fires that only does anything if that boolean is true.
 A few notes from Day 26 challenge:
   * Two classes can get added to an element to show it -- first to set from display: none to display: block/whatever, second to go from opacity: 0 to opacity: 1 after a setTimeout() function.
 This is how Angular and React do things too
  * element.getBoundingClientRect() takes the absolute position the element is at on the screen.
 It therefore needs to subtract the coords of the nav it should be relating to, otherwise if more content is added to the top of the page, it will push down the element

+## Day 75: May 21, 2019

+**Today's Progress**: Finished Wes Bos' JavaScript 30 - Day 27 challenge and codealong.

+**Thoughts**: Went well!
+I tackled it a slightly different way from Wes Bos, but I used this way with the Udemy course before and think it works well.
+A few notes, though:
+  * Instead of putting all of code in an if statement that reads like if(someVarIsTrue) { }, have if(!someVarIsTrue) { return; }
+  * Can add e.preventDefault() on movemove event listener to prevent highlighting of text or other normal/default functionality
+  * Make sure to take e.pageX - items.offsetLeft to remove any space that may be between the current position of the cursor and the leftmost side of the draggable div